MarynaDanets/grocery_store_sales_analysis_with_Python/README.md

 - **Statistical Testing:** Application of statistical methods to validate findings and support data-driven decision-making.

 The project concludes with actionable recommendations for business improvements, aimed at enhancing profitability and customer satisfaction.

+## Dataset

+The dataset used in this project is available on [Google Drive](https://docs.google.com/spreadsheets/d/1joHSbl4EcTeb_TVdLEHikyT-i1gCUBhc/edit?usp=sharing&ouid=104142303118575021731&rtpof=true&sd=true).

 ## Tech Stack: